Krishna200608/QuickBlog/ReadMe.md

 * Register or log in with the admin credentials you set in your backend `.env`.
 * Create, edit, and delete blog posts.
 * Upload images directly via ImageKit integration.
-* (Optional) Explore AI-powered features for generating post ideas, titles, or content.
+* Explore AI-powered features for generating post ideas, titles, or content.

 ---